 WARNING!Some judges require someone other than the Plaintiff to do the search for the Defendant.
 You may need to ask a neutral person to do the "due diligence" search and fill out the "Affidavit of Due Diligence" paperwork showing the places they searched.
 If you want a professional to do the search, you can look for people who offer "skip trace" services and they will try and find the Defendant for a fee.
 They should provide you with the required affidavit detailing their attempts to locate the Defendant.

-If you still cannot find your spouse, you can ask the Court for permission to serve by publishing the summons in a newspaper and mailing a copy of the summons and complaint to his or her last known address.
-You will have to detail all of the efforts you made to find your spouse.
+If you still cannot find the other parent, you can ask the Court for permission to publish the summons in a newspaper instead.
+You may also have to mail the documents to a last known address if you have one.
+You will have to detail all of the efforts you made to find Defendant.